Top Artists – Jethro Tull

 Maybe you got hold of a bad sounding “original American Chrysalis/Warner Brothers,” did you ever think of that?
 The record bins are full of them.

-If you did get hold of a bad one — and all the evidence points in that direction — the value of your shootout just went flying out the window, defenestrated as some might say.
+If you did get hold of a bad one — and all the evidence points in that direction — the time and effort you put into your shootout just went flying out the window, defenestrated as they say.

-Proper shootouts cannot be carried out using a small number of pressings.
+Shootouts using only a small number of pressings have very little value.
 Anybody who claims to know anything about records ought to know that.

 This next line just floors me.